Legal Training Clinical Negligence Half Day Online Conference for the Lee Spark NF Foundation - Sep 2021

 - Reeta Saidha (2018): represents family at inquest into maternal death of 38 year old woman admitted with spontaneous rupture of membranes at 15 weeks’ gestation and there was a delay in offering or providing termination, including after the development of sepsis.
 The deceased went on to develop disseminated intravascular coagulopathy and multi-organ failure and died.

 - Sophie Burgess (2017): represents family at inquest into death of 11 month old baby with a history of febrile seizures who was given a very large overdose of Phenytoin by a hospital doctor, resulting in her sudden cardio-respiratory arrest and death.
 The issues include how the overdose came to be given and why the drug was given at all, given that the baby was ‘stable’ and despite a nurse challenging doctors about their treatment of the baby.
 Proceedings were halted on final day of inquest as police are re-opening their enquiries into potential manslaughter charges.
-A decision is awaited in 2018.

 - Abdul Khan (2016): appeared for the family of a 77 year old man whose kidney dialysis line was malpositioned while he was an inpatient (following a fall), resulting in a haematoma, which was not scanned.
 Clinicians failed to act upon his deteriorating state, including persistent anaemia (despite 6 units of blood), hypotension, pain and breathlessness.
 When he was eventually scanned days later, it was misreported, and a retroperitoneal haematoma and bowel ischemia were only diagnosed after he suffered a cardiac arrest, and he later died.